‘The Flash’ Season 3 New Villain Offers Shocking Savitar Reveal In Episode 18

-After an awesome musical episode, The Flash Season 3 is back with the main plot and the cast have been hyping up the Savitar reveal shocker.
+After an awesome musical episode, The Flash Season 3 is back with the main plot, and the cast has been hyping up the Savitar reveal shocker.
 In episode 18 of The Flash, new villain Abra Kadabra comes from earth 19 and claims to know who Savitar really is.

-Team Flash challenges Abra Kadabra and he is seen in the promo teasing Savitar’s identity; however, it is yet to be determined if the big reveal is in episode 18.
+Team Flash challenges Abra Kadabra, and he is seen in the promo teasing Savitar’s identity; however, it is yet to be determined if the big reveal is in episode 18.

 With six episodes left, a showdown between Barry and Savitar is inevitably going to happen soon.
-Savitar has been getting his way so far, he tricked Wally into getting him out of the speed force and Iris’s fate seems to be getting bleaker.
+Savitar has been getting his way so far, he tricked Wally into getting him out of the speed force, and Iris’s fate seems to be getting bleaker.

-With Abra Kadabra’s information, Team Flash may get what they need to save Iris and defeat the so called god of speed.
+With Abra Kadabra’s information, Team Flash may get what they need to save Iris and defeat the so-called god of speed.

 Promo pics for The Flash Ep.
 18 "Abra Kadabra" pic.twitter.com/my5YA7A0Jl